ntthilab-cv/NTT-intrinsic-dataset/README.md

 }
 ```

+A part of the data including images is under preparation for public release.

 If you have any questions about the paper and repository, feel free to contact Shogo Sato (shg.sato[at] ntt.com) or open an issue!